End Polio Now

 Poliomyelitis (polio) is a paralysing and potentially fatal disease that still threatens children in some parts of the world.
 The poliovirus invades the nervous system and can cause total paralysis in a matter of hours.
 It can strike at any age but mainly affects children under five.
 Polio is incurable, but completely vaccine-preventable.

 Rotarians the world over became engaged with the campaign to eradicate polio in the mid 1980s.
-From being a worldwide scourge with some 1000 cases per day, polio is now endemic in only three countries.
+From being a worldwide scourge with some 1000 cases per day, polio is now endemic in only two countries.
 In 2016 just 37 cases were confirmed worldwide.
 Rotary and its partners now need to make a final push to kill off the polio virus, once and for all.
 We are so close to our goal.

 In 2009 Bill Gates - of Microsoft fame - through the Bill and Melinda Gates Foundation, pledged US$355 million if Rotarians raised $200 million by June 2012.
 Rotarians reached the target 5 months ahead of schedule.